-One of the most responsible and useful steps a smart patient can take is to obtain copies of her medical records whenever she visits a doctor for any type of medical problem, even for well visits and check-ups.
+One of the most responsible and useful steps a smart patient can take is to review her medical records whenever she visits a doctor for any type of medical problem, even for well visits and check-ups.
+To do that, she needs to get copies of her medical records to review.

 According to federal law, we have the right to get copies of most medical records, whether they are paper copies, or electronic health records.
 Doctors' notes, medical test results, lab reports and billing information must be supplied to us if we ask properly.